-The brake fluid can be checked without taking off the cap by looking at the brake fluid reservoir.
+You can check the brake fluid without taking off the cap.

+Look at the brake fluid reservoir.
 The fluid level should be above MIN.
-If it is not, have the brake system checked to see if there is a leak.
+If it is not, have your brake system checked to see if there is a leak.